CoNarrative/glujs-guide-built/simulation-framework.md

 }
 ```

+The `routes` property is the most important.
+It consists of one or more named 'back-end service' definitions (or *routes*) that mimic a back-end web interface.

-The url is a simple pattern containing url (REST) parameters to capture.
+The URL for each route is a simple pattern containing url (REST) parameters to capture.
 These captured parameters show up in the `params` collection, as well as any key-value pairs from the query-string (make sure there is no overlap).

 After the call to `.capture`, whenever a call is made to the view provider's (e.g. ExtJS) Ajax library it will first attempt a match against one of the provided routes.
 If there is a match, it will store the request in the route's request queue.